dwang022/pathforward-pharmacology/src/pages/about.md

 ## How many active members does DataRes have?

-During Winter Quarter 2023, we had over 100 active members across all teams.
+After Spring quarter 2024, we have over 300 active members across all teams

 ## Where have past DataRes members worked as interns/full-time?